-Cost Management Process in the LGPS
+Cost Management Process in the LGPS incl.
+McCloud

 Legislation requires HM Treasury and the Scheme Advisory Board (SAB) to undertake periodic valuations to monitor the cost of the LGPS to ensure it remains sustainable and affordable.
 This is referred to as the "Cost Management Process".
 The outcomes of the reviews recommended no changes to the provisions of the scheme.
-However, the legality of the Government's decision to include McCloud costs as a member cost within the 2016 HMT process is being challenged by a Judicial Review brought by trade unions.
-If the Judicial Review is successful, this may cause the 2016 HMT process to be re-run and could result in changes to benefits or member contributions backdated to 1st April 2019.
+However, the legality of the Government's decision to include McCloud costs as a member cost within the 2016 HMT process was challenged by a Judicial Review brought by trade unions.
+The Judicial Review was unsuccessful, and the unions were given permission to appeal that decision.
+On 17th April